Estate Planning completeness

 Estate planning provides assurance for dependants The adequacy of provision for your emotional and financial dependants is reflected in estate

-Estate Planning urgency is best highlighted when there is an untimely passing of a family member who hasn’t prepared a
+Estate Planning urgency is highlighted with the passing of a family member without a valid Will.
+This is the document

-Estate planning for younger children may seem at odds with our understanding of when a Will for instance, needs to
+Estate planning for younger children may seem at odds with our usual thinking.
+Typically, when a Will for instance, needs

 Paul Ashton & Associates – CPAs